TheTurkeyDev/blog/content/posts/scoreboard-hack/index.md

 f607fffe0407fe9d
 ```

 Then after turning on the scoreboard I'm greeted with the avalanche of packets mentioned the first time.
 Overall this doesn't really help me as I'm not really learning anything I haven't already been assuming.
-I think the next test will be trying to mimic the controller and seeing what information I get back, but that's for later.
+I think the next test will be trying to mimic the controller and seeing what information I get back, but that's for a later time.

-### All The Packets So Far
+## All The Packets So Far

-By now I've amassed a lot of packets and now that I've determined what I think to be the packet ID, let's try and make a big list of all the packet ID's and what data I think they hold.
-Parsing out 233 packets that I have gives the following packet ID's
+The good news is that my theory about this being the packet ID is looking good.
+Bad news though is that I've deduced what very few of them are so far...
+Realistically I don't need to decode every single packet to make this work.
+Just the ones I can about since I'm only passively reading them.
+Here's the list of packets I've seen so far and what I've been able to decode about them.
+I'll keep updating this list as I learn and decode more!

 ```
+Common Packet byte labels
+- zz = f6 initiator
+- vv = Packet Length
+- ttuu = Src & Dest?
+Not sure. tt has a value that changes each time the controller turns on
+- aa = Ida These Id's feel like that have 2 parts to them
+- bb = Idb
+- yy = checksum?
+- .. = Unknown

-0000 - Initial startup search req
+0000 | Initial startup search req?
-0001 - Initial startup search req
+0001 | Initial startup search req?
 0002
 0003
-0004 - Network info
+0004 | Unknown | Contains Network name
+    zzvvttuuaabb......................[nn]yy
+    nn = Network name.
+Any length
 0008
 0010
 0011
 0018
 0019
 001b
-00ff
+00ff | Unknown | Also seems to have a 3rd ID part?
+    - 01 | Unknown
+    - 02 | Unknown
+        Contains scoreboard model

+    - 08
+        zzvvttuuaabb..........iijj..............yy
+        ii = Some sort of counter
+        jj = Counter pt 2

+    - 10 | Unknown
+        Contains sport & Scoreboard model

+    - 11 | Unknown
+        zzvvttuuaabbiijjjj....
+Lots more data
+        ii = 3rd ID
+        jjjj = Network Id?
+These seem sequential Contains a network name & Scoreboard model

+    - 18 | Unknown
+        List of options?

+    - 19 | Unknown
+        List of options?
+Extension of 18?

+    - 1a | Unknown
+        zzvvttuuaabbii....yy
+        ii = 3rd ID

+    - 1b | Unknown
+        zzvvttuuaabbii..jjyy
+        ii = 3rd ID
+        jj = Counter?
 0100
 01ff
-0200 - Generic Scoreboard state
+0200 | Generic Scoreboard state
+    zzvvttuu......ppqq....ccddeeffgghhii..................jjkkllmmnnoo..yy
+    cc = Home score
+    dd = Away score
+    ee = Home Shots
+    ff = Away shots
+    gg = Home Goal
+    hh = Away goal
+    ii = Period
+    jj = Home 1st penalty number
+    kk = Home 2nd penalty number
+    ll = Away 1st penalty number
+    mm = Away 2nd penalty number
+    nn = Home Penalty Indicator
+    oo = Away Penalty Indicator
+    pp = Packet counter
+    qq = PAcket counter 2?
+0201 | Time
+    Timer IDs:
+    - 0 | Game Clock
+        zzvvttuuaabbiinnnnnnnn..yy
+        ii = Timer ID, Last bit is 1 = Stopped, 0 = Running
+        nnnnnnnn = Time encoded as a UINT32 number in little endian

+    - 2 | Penalty Clock
+        zzvvttuuaabbii.annnnnnnn..yy
+        ii = Timer ID, Last bit is 1 = Stopped, 0 = Running
+        a = Scoreboard Pen slot
+        nnnnnnnn = Time encoded as a UINT32 number in little endian

+    - 3 | Penalty less?
+        zzvvttuuaabbii.pyy
+        ii = Timer ID, Last bit is 1 = Stopped, 0 = Running
+        p = Scoreboard Pen slot

-0201 - Time
+    - 4 | Time of day
+        zzvvttuuaabbii..hhmmssyy
+        ii = Timer ID, Last bit is 1 = Stopped, 0 = Running
+        hh = Hours
+        mm = Minutes
+        ss = Seconds

+    - 5 | Unknown
 0203
 0204
 0205
-0206 - Change Team Name
+0206 | Change Team Name
+    zzvvttuuaabb..hh[tt]yy
+    hh = is Home?
+0 = home, 1 = away
+    [tt] = The Text.
+Any length
 02ff
 0407
 0a05
 ```

-The good news is that my theory about this being the packet ID is looking good.
-Bad news though is that I've deduced what very few of them are...
-Though now I have a solid base to continue to decode packets and work towards expanding the knowledge.
-Realistically I don't need to decode every single packet to make this work.
-Just the ones I can about since I'm only passively reading them.
+## Further Work

+As I work on this more and decode these packets I'll update the above list and also include notes below, but at this point I feel I have all the tools, information needed, and major hurdles out of the way to to just slowly chip away at this.